dpx-infinity/pages-site/devourer/overview.md

 }
 ```

-Is equivalent to the following direct stack manipulation:
+Is equivalent to the this direct stack manipulation:

 ```java
 @Before(...)